Baltic Entente: Reasons for failure

 Without the "internal weaknesses" and a conflict with Poland, the Baltic Entente "could have been a significant entity".

 However, one of the first incidents that led to the demise of the union was the 1938 Polish-Lithuanian crisis, resulting from the death of a Polish soldier at the Lithuanian border.
-The Polish government used the incident as leverage to force Lithuania back into diplomatic contact with Poland and to annex the Vilnius region of Lithuania.
+The Polish government used the incident as leverage to force Lithuania back into diplomatic contact with Poland.

 Moreover, the Entente had never materialized into a real political force because it maintained its miscalculated policy of maintaining its neutrality, even with World War II imminent.

 As well, it had a vague definition of what was considered to be a threat and who was the mutual enemy.
 From the very day of its establishment, the Entente lacked a unified conception of what it considered to be a threat and what its enemies were.
 The ambiguity led to a lack of common goals among its members and brought the feeling that co-operation was not beneficial for mutual advantage.

 As well, there was a lack of ability to create mutual security.
 Since the Entente did not become a military alliance, its members could not rely on the organization to provide for their security.

 Lack of an economic foundation was another factor.
 The three countries were not integrated into a mutually-beneficial economic domain, which took its toll and significantly weakened the alliance.
 Despite having similar economic structures, all three were forced to compete, rather than cooperate, with one another.

 Finally, there was the failure to establish the feeling of unity.
 Differences in the nations' destinies, mentalities and cultures set precedents for misunderstandings.
 Since the Baltic nations felt no common historical identity, the Entente intensified those sentiments and made them diverge even more.